Boulldog0/WatchLogs/README.md

 - **🏗️ Block and Container Log Search Tool**: Utilize powerful log search tools to investigate blocks and containers.
 - **📁 File Logging**: Log to text files for additional data retention options.
 - **⏱️ Automatic Log Purging**: If you want, logs can be automatically deleted after a certain number of days for efficient storage management.
 - **🏳️ Multi-Language Support**: English (US) and French languages are supported.
-Ask me if you want support for other languages
+Ask me if you want support for other languages.
 - **🔒 Command Blacklist**: Blacklist specific commands from being logged.
 - **🔍 Discord /In-game Log Filtering**: Choose which logs are sent to Discord and in-game.
 - **🤖 Discord Bot Integration**: Configure the plugin and get information using Discord commands.
 - **🗃️ Database Storage**: Logs are stored in a MySQL or SQL database, providing efficient data management.
+- **🔄 Import-Export Data System**: Easily import and export data from the database.

 ## 🚀 Upcoming Features

 - [❌] Discord-based search system (Enables searching logs through Discord)
 - [❌] Extending discord commands and discord modules (Like add more discord commands)
 - [❌] Real-time log display in chat (Shows logs directly in the in-game chat)
-- [❌] Block/items blacklist for logging (Allows excluding certain blocks/items from being logged)
+- [✅] Block/items blacklist for logging (Allows excluding certain blocks/items from being logged)
 - [❌] Customizable log formatting (Enables customization of log output format)
 - [❌] Advanced permissions system (Offers more granular control over permissions)
 - [❌] Integration with other popular plugins (e.g., EssentialsX, WorldEdit, Vault or other)
 - [❌] Web-based log viewer (Provides a web interface for viewing logs)
 - [❌] Logging statistics and analytics (Gathers data on log usage and trends)
 - [❌] Backup and restore functionality (Allows backing up and restoring server logs)
-- [❌] Export/import logs feature (Enables exporting and importing log data for analysis or migration)
+- [✅] Export/import logs feature (Enables exporting and importing log data for analysis or migration)

 ## 🛠️ Commands & Utilities: